 - Loss of care, guidance and companionship suffered by your immediate family

-With significant changes made to the Statutory Accident Benefits Schedule as of September 1st, 2010, it is imperative that you consult a lawyer to find out what you may be entitled to.
-For a printable overview of what you may be entitled to, click here.
+With significant changes made to the Statutory Accident Benefits Schedule as of June 1st, 2016, it is imperative that you consult one of our lawyers to find out what you may be entitled to.

 Insurance companies will generally only pay for any treatment or expense after you apply for the corresponding benefit, so it is important that you apply for all the benefits you will need as soon as possible.
 Strict time limits apply.
 We will meet these deadlines for you, so you can focus on your recovery.